KavishNaran/ETL-Pipeline-G3/README.md

 # Sections

-Create the Category and Subcategory DataFrames
+## Create the Category and Subcategory DataFrames
+- Extracted and transformed the crowdfunding.xlsx Excel data to create a category DataFrame and uploaded it to github.
+- Exported the category DataFrame as category.csv and uploaded GitHub repository.
+- Extracted and transformed the crowdfunding.xlsx Excel data to created a subcategory DataFrame.

-Create the Campaign DataFrame
+## Create the Campaign DataFrame
+-Extracted and transformed the crowdfunding.xlsx Excel data to create a campaign DataFrame.
+-Export the campaign DataFrame as campaign.csv and uploaded it to Github

-Create the Contacts DataFrame
+## Create the Contacts DataFrame
-Create the Crowdfunding Database
+## Create the Crowdfunding Database

 ERD Diagram